dgaydukov/cert-aws/files/sa.md

 There are different geographic regions across the globe where aws data centers are located.
 One region is divided between several AZ (availability zone).
 Each regions is completely independent and connected through Internet (no private cables between regions).
 Each AZ is isolated within a regions, but connected through low-latency links (not through public Internet).
 AZ is regions + az identifier like `us-east-1a`.
 AZ consists of one or more discrete data centers.
+To distribute load equally AZ letter is different for every account (for accountA letter `a` point to AZ1, but for accountB letter `a` point to another AZ, so by this equal distribution of loads across different AZ is achieved)
 LZ (local zone) - extension of region closer to your users.
 Edge location - A site that CloudFront uses to cache copies of your content for faster delivery to users at any location